Mitch McConnell appears to freeze again during exchange with reporters

 She then asked for assistance from what appeared to be a member of McConnell's security detail.
 The senator appeared to regain his composure after roughly 30 seconds of silence, clearing his throat and stating, "OK."
 McConnell answered two more questions from reporters, though his aide relayed the topics to him.
 He then left the gathering.

+A spokesperson for McConnell said he felt "momentarily lightheaded and paused" during the press conference.
+An aide to the senator said though he feels fine, "as a prudential measure, the leader will be consulting a physician prior to his next event."

+President Biden told reporters after delivering remarks on the federal response to Hurricane Idalia and the wildfires on Maui that McConnell is a "good friend," and said he is going to try to get in contact with him.

-In the first instance of McConnell freezing, which occurred during a press conference in the U.S. Capitol on July 26, he stopped speaking mid-sentence while delivering opening comments and appeared unable to continue with his remarks for roughly 15 seconds.
+The first instance of McConnell freezing occurred during a press conference in the U.S. Capitol on July 26, when he stopped speaking mid-sentence while delivering opening comments and appeared unable to continue with his remarks for roughly 15 seconds.

 Sen. John Barrasso, a GOP senator from Wyoming who is a physician, approached McConnell to ask if he was OK and escorted him from the podium.
 The senator returned to answer questions and told reporters he was "fine."
 An aide to McConnell later said he "felt lightheaded and stepped away for a moment."